mpavlov/mpavlov.github.io/resume.md

  * 2001.09: Queen Elizabeth II "Aiming for the Top" Scholarship

 ## Other cool projects
+ * [Cheezoid](https://github.com/IlyaSukhanov/cheezoid): a whiteboard-drawing robot controlled by an html canvas
  * Selective "new mail" notifier: Uses support vector machines to determine whether incoming messages are urgent and only notifies the user if they are.
 Learns from explicit and implicit user feedback.
  * "How not to code" study: Reverse-engineering the OpenOffice productivity suite to assess architectural integrity
  * Image recognition app: Uses neural networks to simulate content-addressable memory